-XFG1015W Unexpected end of text (terminating code expected) Indication The terminating code character is missing at the end of the text string.
+Unexpected end of text (terminating code expected) Indication The terminating code character is missing at the end of the text string.
 If you entered the text correctly, this could indicate a damaged file.
 Action Reenter the text with the terminating code.
 If the problem persists, contact your System Administrator.
-XFG1016W Text will not fit in column Indication The entered text is too long to fit in the specified column.
-Action Reduce the length of the text string or increase the size of the XFG1018W Text might not fit in box column to fit the text.
+Text will not fit in column Indication The entered text is too long to fit in the specified column.
+Action Reduce the length of the text string or increase the size of the column to fit the text.
 Otherwise the text will not be printed.
+Text might not fit in box column to in the text.
+Otherwise the text will not be printed.
 Indication The entered text block exceeds or is equal to the dimensions of the box in which it is to be placed.
 Action Check the printed form.
 If text crosses the boundary of the box, reduce the length of the text string or increase the size of the box to fit the text.
-XFG1020W Missing END statement DON TO THE HIS LEAR.
-Indication End of file was found with no END statement.
+Missing END statement Indication End of file was found with no END statement.
 Action No action is required, since the END statement is optional.
 You may want to add the END statement and recompile.
-XFG1021W Setup command out of sequence Indication A setup command (FORM/RESOLUTION, FONT, GRID, LANDSCAPE/PORTRAIT, INK, ICATALOG, or PALETTE) was entered after a formatting command (such as LINE, TEXT, BOX).
+Setup command out of sequence Indication A setup command (FORM/RESOLUTION, FONT, GRID, LANDSCAPE/PORTRAIT, INK, ICATALOG, or PALETTE) was entered after a formatting command (such as LINE, TEXT, BOX).
 Action Place the setup command with the rest of the setup commands at the beginning of the form source and after the FORM/RESOLUTION command.
-XFG1022W Identifier name too long, using <name></name> Indication An identifier was used that exceeds the maximum 16 characters allowed.
+Identifier name too long, using <name></name> Indication An identifier was used that exceeds the maximum 16 characters allowed.
 Action None required.
 The system truncates the identifier at 16 characters.
-XFG1024W Section name too long, using <name></name> Indication The section name used exceeds the maximum 16 characters allowed.
+Section name too long, using <name></name> Indication The section name used exceeds the maximum 16 characters allowed.
 Action None required.
 The system truncates the section name at 16 characters.
-XFG1025W Logos not supported for XES forms Indication You used the LOGO command while generating an XES form.
-In this release, logos are treated as fonts in XES forms.
-Action Do not use the LOGO command while generating XES forms or, if possible, enter the logo as a font.
+Logos not supported for XES forms Indication You used the LOGO command while generating an XES form.
+In this release, logos are treated as fonts in XES forms. - Indication Action Text will not fit in column Action Action Text might not fit in box Indication Action Setup command out of set Indication Setup command out of set Indication Action Action Setup command out of set Indication Action